AbhishekCodeGM/AbhishekCodeGM/README.md

-# 👋 Hi there, I'm Abhishek Chaudhary!
+# 👋 Hi there, I'm Abhishek Chaudhuri!

 🎓 I'm currently pursuing a **B.Tech in Computer Science And Engineering** from Techno Engineering College Banipur.
 💻 I'm a **Full Stack Web Developer** with a passion for crafting clean, responsive, and user-friendly interfaces.